jbilander/AmigaPSU_Enclosure_for_Mean_Well_RT-50B/README.md

 ### Printing the top part.

 Settings: Nozzle 250° C, Bed 120° C, Infill 60%.
-Printing time: 15 hours!!! with Ender 3-Pro and using the Hairspray trick to make the material stick to the polypropylen bed.
+Printing time: 15 hours!!! with Ender 3-Pro and using the hairspray trick to make the material stick to the polypropylen bed.

 I first had a failed print because of wrong temperature and nothing to fixate the ventilation fins with.
 They came loose and caused problems when "gluing" the parts together.